brodybits/Indexed-data-synchronization/README.md

 ## Implementation

+The implementation is maintained in CoffeeScript which is compiled by the following command: `npm start`

 One or more key-value stores may be stored in a sqlite database using node-sqlite3.

 A log table and a key index are CREATEd for each store.

-The implementation is in `index.coffee` which is compiled using `coffee -c index.coffee`.

 There is a sample Express REST interface in the `express-sample` subdirectory.
 Note that Express is favored over just using Connect to support PassportJS in the future.